virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Request a Hearing (NOT GUILTY plea)

-Regardless of your decision, it must be done before the due date indicated on the ticket.
+Regardless of your decision, it may be done before the due date indicated on the ticket.
 This is usually within 40 days of the date the ticket was issued.
 Failure to do so is liable to result in more severe consequences.

 If you decide to plead GUILTY to a Virginia state traffic summons, you have accepted responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
 You have also consented to waive your right to challenge the ticket in court.

 Response to the ticket can be made in person, online or by mail.
 If a court appearance is not required, then you can pay the fine in person at the courthouse, online or by mail.
 Instructions for this can be found on the reverse of the ticket.
-If a court appearance is required, then you must appear in court on the assigned date and time to enter your plea.
-A GUILTY plea will result in you accepting all associated penalties which can include fines, fees and points on your driving record.
+If a court appearance is required, then you may appear in court on the assigned date and time to enter your plea.
+A GUILTY plea may result in you accepting associated penalties which can include fines, fees and points on your driving record.
 In some cases, it is possible to request a mitigation hearing (which could be held on a different date) to reduce the fines and points which might accrue from the guilty plea.

 You may be eligible to take the Virginia Driver Improvement course to earn “safe driver” points or reduce applicable fines.
 This is usually restricted to first-time offenders and verification should be made with the court to ascertain eligibility for the program.

 If you plead NOT GUILTY to a Virginia state traffic summons, you have decided to contest the ticket in court and should be prepared to do so.
-You will be required to make a court appearance on the designated due date and time to enter your plea.
+You may be required to make a court appearance on the designated due date and time to enter your plea.

 You are required to appear in court on your due date to enter your plea.
 This is not necessarily the trial date and you may need to appear more times in court to receive your verdict and sentencing (if necessary).
-Appear in the court on the designated day and stand for the hearing to obtain your verdict from the judge, and this will be based on the case you present so prepare accordingly.
-The arresting officer will also be present to testify on the traffic violation.
+Appear in the court on the designated day and stand for the hearing to obtain your verdict from the judge, and this may be based on the case you present so prepare accordingly.
+The arresting officer may also be present to testify on the traffic violation.

 Virginia Traffic Court Records